ShadeLab/RhizobiaPanGenome/README.md

 98 matches were found

-nifH gene to genome information was added to genematches.csv
+nodC gene to genome information was added to genematches.csv